Hong Kong English

-Hong Kong English or Honglish is a variety of the English language native to Hong Kong.
+Hong Kong English or Honglish is a variant of the English language native to Hong Kong.
 The variant is either a learner interlanguage or emergent variant, primarily a result of Hong Kong's British colonial history and the influence of native Hong Kong Cantonese speakers.

 Background

-English is one of two official languages in Hong Kong – the other being Cantonese – and is used in academia, business and the courts, as well as in most government materials.
+Despite the Handover of Hong Kong in 1997, English has remained one of two official languages in the territory — the other being Cantonese — and is used in academia, business and the courts, as well as in most government materials.
 Major businesses routinely issue important material in both Chinese and English, and all road and government signs are bilingual.

-Since the Handover, English in Hong Kong remains primarily a second language, in contrast to Singapore where English has been shifting toward being a first language.
-The falling English proficiency of local English language teachers has come under criticism.
-The proportion of the Hong Kong population who report using English (that is, all forms) as their "usual spoken language" increased from 2.8% in 2006 to 4.3% in 2016, while 51.1%, 63.5% and 65.6% respectively, reported being able to speak, write and read the language.
+However, English in Hong Kong has primarily remained a second language and is in decline, in contrast to its economic rival Singapore, where English has shifted toward being a first language and after being properly established and institutionalised for decades.
+The falling English proficiency of local English language teachers since the transition to Chinese control has come under criticism, and new generations of Hongkongers are increasingly not fluent in English.

+That said, the proportion of the Hong Kong population who report using English (that is, all forms depending on fluency) as their "usual spoken language" increased from 2.8% in 2006 to 4.3% in 2016, while 51.1%, 63.5% and 65.6% respectively, reported being able to speak, write and read the language.

 Status

-The existence of Hong Kong English, as a distinct variety of the English language, is still a matter of debate among many scholars.
+The existence of Hong Kong English as a distinct variety of the English language is still a matter of debate among many scholars.

-Evidence suggesting variant established
+Evidence suggesting an established variant

-In the literature examining the existence of Hong Kong English as a distinct variety, scholars have sought evidence of expression of the variant which may be classified according to the following criteria:
+In literature examining the existence of Hong Kong English as a distinct variety, scholars have sought evidence of expression of the variant which may be classified according to the following criteria: